CT 34

 • From Washington Street (0.06 mi north of I-84) in Newtown

-Sign on I-91 for CT 34 WBGuide signs at end of I-91 point out I-95 and the start of Route 34, the Richard C. Lee Connector.
+Old sign on I-91 for CT 34 WBGuide signs at end of I-91 point out I-95 and the former east end of Route 34, the Richard C. Lee Connector.
 Photo taken from the sidewalk in New Haven's "Little Italy" section, May 2004, by Kurumi.
-(This photo is out of date, as current signs do not mention Route 34 here.)
+(This photo is out of date; the Connector is no longer part of Route 34.)

 Route 34 is an important link between the New Haven, Derby/Ansonia and Danbury areas; the only available freeway alternatives add many miles to some trips.
-It's a part of New Haven's mid-century urban renewal, and the first highway to undergo freeway removal, as a few blocks of the Oak Street Connector were removed in that city.
+It was a part of New Haven's mid-century urban renewal, and the first highway in Connecticut to undergo freeway removal, as a few blocks of the Oak Street Connector were removed in that city.
+You'll be able to tell your kids you remember when Route 34 was a freeway.

 Highway Profile

 Through Derby, Route 34 is a city street.
-A project to widen the road to 4 lanes divided, between Bridge Street and Route 8, might start in spring 2021.
+A project to widen the road to 4 lanes divided, between Bridge Street and Route 8, is in progress as of 2023.

 Leaving Derby, Route 34 becomes a two-lane rural highway, and stays this way until its terminus at Washington Street in Newtown.
 It follows the bank of the Housatonic River for a while, crossing at the Stevenson Dam.
 In Newtown, its access to I-84 is via a short freeway stub and 3-level interchange once intended for Route 25, a proposed freeway leading to Bridgeport.